gumaerc-testorg/esd.71-fall-2008/content/pages/syllabus.md

 Important Notes
 ---------------

 *   This course emphasizes the development of "application portfolios".
-These assignments show how the course material applies to each student's own professional interests (see the [assignments]({{< baseurl >}}/pages/assignments) section).
+These assignments show how the course material applies to each student's own professional interests (see the {{% resource_link 549db3c7-330e-b0d5-d5b3-218a8dca6dff "assignments" %}} section).
 Students have routinely incorporated these applications in their research, thesis, and professional presentations.
 *   The subject assumes that participants are competent in the material covered by ESD.70J, the 3-unit micro-subject that covers Excel spreadsheet analyses.
 Go to that site for a self-assessment of whether you need to audit that subject (experience indicates you probably do).

 Organization of Subject